sorrapoln/marketing-campaign-classification/README.md

-# marketing-campaign-classification
+# Marketing Campaign Classification

-Classification on marketing campaign data
+This repo aims to a showcase project on ML classification task.
+The project focus on how to generate potential lead risk which will accept our campaign.